 Our most advanced product candidate, CFT7455, is an orally bioavailable MonoDAC degrader of protein targets called IKZF1 and IKZF3, currently in clinical development for multiple myeloma, or MM, and non-Hodgkin lymphomas, or NHLs, including peripheral T-cell lymphoma, or PTCL, and mantle cell lymphoma, or MCL.
 We initiated a first-in-human Phase 1/2 clinical trial for this product candidate in June 2021 and presented clinical data from Cohort A at the American Association for Cancer Research Annual Meeting in April 2022.
-We continue to enroll patients in the ongoing clinical trial.
-In August 2021, the FDA granted orphan drug designation to CFT7455 for the treatment of multiple myeloma.
+We continue to enroll patients in Cohort B-1 and C of the ongoing clinical trial.
+In August 2021, the FDA granted orphan drug designation to CFT7455 for the treatment of MM.

 We are also developing CFT8634, an orally bioavailable BiDAC degrader candidate targeting a protein called BRD9, for synovial sarcoma and SMARCB1-deleted solid tumors.
-In December 2021, the FDA cleared the IND application for CFT8634, and we expect to dose the first patient in a first-in-human Phase 1/2 clinical trial of this product candidate in the first half of 2022.
 In March 2022, the FDA granted orphan drug designation to CFT8634 for the treatment of soft tissue sarcoma.
+We dosed the first patient in a first-in-human Phase 1/2 clinical trial of this product candidate in May 2022 and a number of sites are open and enrolling patients in the Phase 1 dose escalation portion of the study.

 Further, we are developing CFT1946, an orally bioavailable BiDAC degrader candidate specifically targeting V600X mutant BRAF to treat melanoma, non-small cell lung cancer, or NSCLC, colorectal cancer and other solid malignancies that harbor this mutation.
-We expect to submit an IND for this product candidate and begin a first-in human Phase 1/2 clinical trial in BRAF V600X driven cancers including melanoma, NSCLC and colorectal cancer in the second half of 2022.
+We expect to submit an Investigational New Drug Application, or IND, for this product candidate and begin a first-in human Phase 1/2 clinical trial in BRAF V600X driven cancers including melanoma, NSCLC and colorectal cancer in the second half of 2022.